Laravel-Lang/webhooks-service/README.md

 >
 > When publishing messages in topics that are closed from users, you must grant the bot rights to manage topics.

+## Communication

+We also have official [chats](https://t.me/addlist/l0XGtvEIBiljMTMy) in Telegram.

 ## Contributing

 Please see [CONTRIBUTING](https://laravel-lang.com/contributions.html) for details.

+## Support Us

+❤️ Laravel Lang?
+Please consider supporting our collective on [Boosty](https://boosty.to/laravel-lang).

 ## License